 iamYiam provides its users with a personalised health plan, based on academic research, individual genetics, and Big Data.
 All of these things are processed by artificial intelligence algorithms in order to deliver the most adequate preventive program allowing users to achieve peak performance and optimal levels of health. iamYiam also features a smart assistant – Syd – that helps people with shopping lists or even monthly reading goals.
 This AI-powered tool can easily analyse one’s lifestyle and is pretty useful when it comes to setting daily goals and tracking progress.

 OurPath is a mobile app designed to help people develop healthy relationships with food.
 It was created not only to help rid users of bad dieting habits but, first and foremost, to change unhealthy mindsets and allow users to regain full control over their lives.
 Of course, this lifestyle change requires daily attention and support from a dedicated online coach to get a user back on track in case of any troubles.
 OurPath teaches users how to eat optimally without counting calories, loose weight without developing health problems, and move more without overexertion.
 In effect, a user feels better, stays motivated, and even sets a good example for others.
-OurPath was recognised as one of the Top 50 startups in the EU and its founders were featured in Forbes’ ’30 under 30′ list in 2018.
+OurPath was recognised as one of the Top 50 startups in the EU and its founders were featured in Forbes’ ’30 under 30′ list.

 Remote doctor consultations are something that many people dream about.
 Thanks to videoDoc, a patient in the UK can see a doctor without having to leave their home or office.
 Healthcare professionals are available remotely seven days a week, from early morning till late evening.
 One just needs to register online and attend their e-appointment on a PC or mobile device.
 Doctors will not only diagnose the problem and offer medical advice, but they can also send prescriptions. videoDoc significantly cuts the cost of medical treatment.
 It makes the process more affordable and accessible to everyone.